-Now the hard part is choosing which AP class (or classes) you should take.
+Now comes the hard part: choosing which AP class (or classes) you should take.
 This guide will walk you through different factors to consider and help you decide on the best AP classes to take.

-Before you even look too closely at your school’s available classes, start by thinking about what interests you and subjects you tend to do well in.
+Before you even look too closely at your school's available classes, start by thinking about what topics interest you and which subjects you tend to do well in.

-AP classes can be very difficult, so it would be even more challenging to get yourself to study for something you really dislike, even if you think it will look good on a college application.
+AP classes can be very difficult even if you're interested in the subject material, so it would be especially challenging to get yourself to study for something you really dislike, even if you think taking a particular AP class will look good on a college application.